jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ![](images/2.%20Start%20&%20Stop.021.png) ![](images/2.%20Start%20&%20Stop.022.png)

 Those symbols could set the speed of going forward or backward, gradually changing it from __Faster Backwards__, __Reverse__, __Slower Backwards__ and to __Slower__, __Play__, __Faster__.
 The first symbol simply decreases the speed or makes it go faster backwards, and the second symbol simply increases the speed or makes it go slower backwards.

-`<< broader view >>`
-The symbols for actions, that a media player also has, were retained, because I just love symbolic representation and I do not see a need to invent any other symbolic display for this.

 An execution state might also be displayed at the bottom of a command symbol, to indicate its state: